TuanAnh0108/Arduino-Projects/README.md

    | Bash | Arduino |
    | :--- | :--- |
    | In bash, the for loop use curly braces for the statement that need to repeat.
 There are 3 parameters in the curly braces: initialization, condition and increment.
 You do not need to declare the data type of variable that you will use in your code.
 Moreover, you have to use do when opening a statement, done when closing the statement for the for loop.
 Next, at the end of the statement we do not need to use ";" to end the statement.
 When using a variable, you need to use "$" before the name of the variable.
 Then, to make a comment, you just use "#" to open a comment line.
 We use "echo" to print String or variable.
 Then, bash is a powerful programming language, it can do the administrator task| In Arduino,like bash we use curly braces for the statement that need to repeat.
 Also it has the same 3 parameters as in bash.
 You have to declare all the variable that you use in your program or it will cause errors.
 Next, the for loop just need to have open and close brackets for the statement. ";" is the compulsory thing in Arduino code, we have to use it to end the statement or it will cause errors.
 In the contrast of bash, arduino code does not require "$" when using variable.
 When making a comment, you need to open and close (using /* )the comment.
 We use "print" to print the string or variables.
 Arduino programming language cannot execute the administrator task like adding, deleting,.. files, folders.  |

+   ### Interruption on Arduino
+   When Arudino running, it will check every line of code in a very small amount of time: 10ms.
+So if the users want to input by using press button or other devices, the users need to be very fast or just repeat pressing the button until the Arduino check the line that contain the code for input.
+That is time consuming and inconvinient, it also makes the code run wrongly.
+We use interuption to solve this problem.
+Interrupts are useful for making things happen automatically in microcontroller programs and can help solve timing problems.
+   Syntax:  attachInterrupt(pin, ISR, mode)
+      pin: the Arduino pin number.
+      ISR: the ISR to call when the interrupt occurs; this function must take no parameters and return nothing.
+This function       is sometimes referred to as an interrupt service routine.
+      mode: defines when the interrupt should be triggered.
+Four constants are predefined as valid values:

+         - LOW to trigger the interrupt whenever the pin is low,

+         - CHANGE to trigger the interrupt whenever the pin changes value

+         - RISING to trigger when the pin goes from low to high,

+         - FALLING for when the pin goes from high to low.
+   ### Debouncing button
+   Pushbuttons often generate spurious open/close transitions when pressed, due to mechanical and physical issues: these transitions may be read as multiple presses in a very short time fooling the program.
+Debounce means checking the input twice in a short period of time to make sure the pushbutton is definitely pressed.
+Without debouncing, pressing the button once may cause unpredictable results.[3]

 Development
 ------------